academe/SagePay-Integration/README.md

 use Academe\SagePay\Psr7\Model;
 use Academe\SagePay\Psr7\Factory;

-// Set up auth details.
+// Set up auth details object.
-$auth = new Moadel\Auth('vendor-name', 'your-key', 'your-password');
+$auth = new Model\Auth('vendor-name', 'your-key', 'your-password');

-// Also the endpoint, which is now a separate class.
+// Also the endpoint.
-// This one is the test API endpoint.
+// This one is set as the test API endpoint.
 $endpoint = new Model\Endpoint(Model\Endpoint::MODE_TEST);

 // Request object to construct the session key message.